Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Fracton-Elasticity Duality

+where $\mathcal{N}$ is a normalization factor.
+This way we receive the action in the dual variables \cite{kleinert_gauge_1989}:

-where $\sigma_{ij}$ is elasticity stress-tensor with the symmetry $\sigma_{ij}=\sigma_{ji}$, and $\pi_i$, the elastic momentum vector.
+where $\sigma_{ij}$ is the elasticity stress tensor with the symmetry $\sigma_{ij}=\sigma_{ji}$, and $\pi_i$ is the elastic momentum vector.
 We employ Einstein's summation convention.
-The details of inversion of the elastic tensor are presented in App. \eqref{AppA}.
-If the smooth and singular part of the symmetric strain tensor are now plugged in the equation above, the smooth part is then integrated out, giving the well known Hooke's law:
+The details of inversion of the elastic tensor are presented in Appendix \ref{AppA}.
+If the smooth and singular parts of the symmetric strain tensor are now plugged into the equation above, the smooth part is then integrated out, giving the well known Hooke law:

 We now introduce the two rotated fields: